haoboatlab/OceanLight.jl/joss/paper.md

 ![Simulation of $10^{8}$ photons at the center of a flat surface. (a) Irradiance field on the horizontal plane at $30\ \mathrm{m}$ depth. (b) Irradiance field on the horizontal plane at $150\ \mathrm{m}$ depth. (c) Irradiance field on the vertical plane at the center. \label{fig:}](Center1e8.png)

 In the flat surface case, all photons are transmitted perpendicular to the surface, as determined by the Fresnel equations.
-Since all photons are emitted at a single point, the downwelling irradiance at the center is significantly higher compared to the surrounding area.
-As  the water's depth increase, the light get slightly dimmer due to the effect of absorbtion.
+Since all photons are emitted from a single point, the downwelling irradiance at the center is significantly higher compared to the surrounding area.
+As the water depth increases, the light becomes slightly dimmer due to the effect of absorption.

-In the second scenario, we simulate a more realistic case using imported surface elevation data and uniformly distributed light input.
+In the second scenario, we simulate a more realistic case using imported irregular surface elevation data and a uniformly distributed light input.
 The spatial spacing of the incoming photons matches the `dx` and `dy` values used in the simulation grid.

 ![Simulation of 1000 Photons at each grid point with observed surface elevation. (a) Irradiance field on the horizontal plane at $30\ \mathrm{m}$ depth. (b) Irradiance field on the horizontal plane at $150\ \mathrm{m}$ depth. (c) Irradiance field on the vertical plane at the center. \label{fig:}](Wholegrid1000.png)

-In the case of evenly distributed photons, the similar phenomena as flat surface is expected.
-The effect of absorption and scattering is more obvious.
-At $30\ \mathrm{m}$ depth, the downwelling irradiance distribution assimilates the surface elevation field, where photons are directly transmitted perpendicular to the surface around the crest of free-surface wave and produce bright foci spots, whereas around the trough, photons diverge and produce dimmer area.
-As the depth increases, while the absorption decreases overall irradiance field, the scattering effect of seawater diverge and broaden the foci spots.
+In the case of evenly distributed photons, similar phenomena to those observed with a flat surface are expected.
+The effects of absorption and scattering become more pronounced.
+At a depth of $30\ \mathrm{m}$, the downwelling irradiance distribution reflects the surface elevation field: photons are transmitted nearly perpendicular to the surface around the crests of free-surface waves, producing bright focal spots, while around the troughs, photons diverge, resulting in dimmer areas.
+As depth increases, absorption reduces the overall irradiance, while the scattering effect of seawater causes the focal spots to diverge and broaden.

 # Acknowledgement